The Praise House Project at

 LOCATIONS: Both 1884 and 2017 Jonesboro Rd SE - see schedule

-PARKING: While parking is available along the streets, there is also parking at the Ali Center at Lakewood (\front and back) and behind Freedom Holiness Church next to the gas station at the corner.
+PARKING: While parking is available along the streets, there is also parking at the Ali Center at Lakewood (front and back).

 ACCESIBILITY: Please note that the walk over to the Praise House is over slightly rocky terrain.
 Please be careful.
 The New Freedom Studio (1884) will serve as our primary site for the event.
 This location does not have a ramp.
-There are 3 short steps leading on the porch and then once insde the entire space is on one level..
+There are 3 short steps leading onto the porch and then once inside, the entire space is on one level.
 We will have volunteer (ushers) on site to assist our differently abled community members and our elders to enter and get settled.

 WHAT TO BRING: The entire family.
 Cozy warm clothing to stroll the community, a lawn chair to enjoy the fire, comfy shoes, oral histories, love offerings for the gift shop and deserts!
 UNITY in the COMMUNITY!